wavesplatform/Waves/Testnet.md

-!
-Please, put your own walletSeed into waves-testnet.json.
-It must be random Base58 string.
+**Please, put your own walletSeed into waves-testnet.json.
+It must be random Base58 string.**

+**A part of HTTP API must be closed by apiKeyHash in config.
+Use /util/hash/secure http api to get hash for your api key.**

 # You need to install Java SDK